How to Retire Debt Free in California (Even if You Start at 50)

 Tip #1: Lock the Fixed Rate

-Rates fluctuate constantly, and in California they can swing dramatically depending on the broader economy.
+Mortgage rates fluctuate depending on the broader economy.
 Adjustable‑rate mortgages (ARMs) might look attractive at first because they often start lower, but they come with risk.
 If rates rise, your monthly payment can balloon—and when you’re on a retirement timeline, that’s stress you don’t need.

 By locking in a fixed rate, you buy peace of mind.
 You know exactly what your monthly obligation will be, and you can plan around it.
-Even if rates drop later, you can refinance.
+If rates drop later, you can refinance.
 But if rates rise, you’re protected.
 Think of it as insurance for your retirement plan.

 Tip #2: Take the 30‑Year Mortgage